pranayshind/Data-analysis/README.md

 # Data-analysis
-this repo contais basic programms i have type to understand how data analysis can be done using python..
+this repo contais basic programms that i have typed to understand how data analysis can be done using python..